eustasy/howtoubuntu.org/how-to/burn-an-iso-to-a-cd-or-dvd-in-ubuntu.md

 ---
 title: How to Burn an ISO to a CD or DVD in Ubuntu
 breadcrumb: burn an iso to a cd or dvd
+excerpt: Brasero can easily burn .iso files to CDs or DVDs in Ubuntu with any compatible optical drive.
 ---

 ## How to Burn an ISO to a CD or DVD